felipesasso/ShowDirStructure/README.md

 # ShowDirStructure
-Returns dictionary structure containing information about sub-directories and size of each file under each directory.
+Returns dictionary structure containing information about sub-directories and size in bytes of each file under each directory.

 Usage:
 ```python